Buyer’s remorse is not a sentiment you want associated with your brand.

 Here are a few superb examples of product descriptions for inspiration.
 But if you don’t want to take any chances, hire an e-commerce copywriter like me to do the work for you.

 Tip #3: Put a premium on customer service

 There’s nothing that will reinforce – and exacerbate – even just a tinge of regret than feeling like the company you’ve just purchased from doesn’t care about you.

-- They suddenly can’t get a hold of you or they’re left waiting and waiting and waiting to hear back;
+- When they suddenly can’t get a hold of you—or they’re left waiting and waiting and waiting for your reply.

-- The representative they speak to isn’t able to respond to their query, allay their concerns, or provide prompt solutions;
+- The customer service representative they talk to isn’t able to respond to their query; allay their concerns; or provide prompt solutions.

 - They’re passed from one department to another for a solution.

 - The customer is the one putting in all the effort to get in touch with you because your customer service team doesn’t do any follow up.

 Don’t give customers any reason to feel regret.
 Make sure your customer service is on top of their game; they’re helpful, knowledgeable and always quick to respond.
 No excuses!